kalloc/smock-reverts-bug/README.md

-# Reverted with message is not working yet
+# The feature reverting with message is not working yet

 Expected successful revert with a message for the nested contract call.